shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “But repairs could take hours.
 We don’t have all day.”
 The soldier contradicted.

 “Yes, so we’ll need a temporary replacement.”
-The emperor snapped his fingers, and a portal to a blacksmith’s workshop opened.
+The emperor snapped his fingers to summon a teleportation circle in the corner of the room.

-Out stepped a sexy 5’8” tiefling woman wearing leather armor and a flipped-up welding mask.
-“What’s up, daddy?”
+In the circle, a sexy 5’8” tiefling woman appeared, wearing regular modest royal clothing.
+“Hello, daddy.”

 “This robot needs repairs.
 Give him the iron golem body in the meantime.”

+“Yes, daddy.”
+The tiefling disappeared into the circle.

-“You got it.”
-The tiefling grabbed Rust and delicately pulled out his central processing chip with a pair of pliers.
+Emperor Galaya floated over to Rust, grappled him, and delicately pulled out his central processing chip with a pair of pliers.

-With the emperor’s wizardry, an iron golem body floated out of the portal and into the room.
-It hit its head on the ceiling and slumped over when it entered.
+The tiefling soon returned with an iron golem body in the teleportation circle.
+It entered slouched over so it wouldn’t hit the ceiling.

-The tiefling pulled a stepladder off her back, unfolded it, and climbed onto it.
-As soon as she put Rust’s chip into the golem, its eyes lit up and came to life.

-First, its right arm spun around, nearly knocking the tiefling off her stepladder.
-Then the other arm stretched outward and punched a whole in the wall.
-Its knees bent, and then it toppled over on its face.
-On the ground, its knees outstretched, pushing the stepladder out from under the tiefling.
+Emperor Galaya expertly inserted the central processing chip in the new iron golem body.
+He backed away as it whirred to life.

+First, Rust the iron golem stood straight, punching his head straight through the ceiling.
+Paint and wood chips littered the floor.
+It spun its arm around, and then its other arm.
+After they stopped spinning, it lifted its leg to its knee height.
+It immediately fell over.
+The floor cracked at its weight.

-She screamed as she hit the ground.
-Spitting out carpet dirt, she muttered, “You’re not used to changing bodies, are you?”
+The tiefling laughed.
+“You’re not used to changing bodies, are you?”

 “I am new.”
 Rust found his voice box.
 “I am new!”

 “Is that all?”
-The tiefling grabbed her stuff and headed to the portal.
+The tiefling grabbed Rust’s old body and stood on the teleportation circle.

 “That’ll be all, thank you.”

-She left.
-Before the portal closed, the emperor floated Rust’s old rusty limp body through it.
+She left with Rust’s old body.

 “This is just temporary.
 Once I fix your old body, you can go back to it.”